-A pike push-up starts in a downward dog position.
+Instead of starting in plank, a pike push-up starts in a downward dog position.
 Then once you're stable, you bend your elbows and complete an angled push-up, all while keeping your body in an inverted V-shape for the ultimate challenge.
 Once your head is hovering right above the floor, you finish the push-up by using all your strength to straighten your arms and return back to the downward dog position.
 It's anything but easy.

 How to do a pike push-up the right way